truenas/documentation/content/SCALE/SCALETutorials/TrueNASCLIShell/_index.md

 {{< toc >}}

 The TrueNAS CLI Shell functions like a text-based version of the web UI.
-Users can enter commands to "navigate" to different namespaces (i.e. screens) within SCALE and perform actions.
+Users can enter commands to navigate to different namespaces (i.e. screens) within SCALE and perform actions.

 ## Launch the TrueNAS CLI Shell